abey79/vpype/README.md

 > **Note**: a proper documentation is [under construction](https://vpype.readthedocs.io/en/latest/).

 _vpype_ aims to be the one-stop-shop, Swiss Army knife<sup>1</sup> for producing plotter-ready vector graphics.
 Here are, for illustration, a few examples of what it can do:

 - Load an SVG file, scale it to a specific size, and export it centered on an A4-sized, ready-to-plot SVG file.
     ```bash
-    $ vpype read input.svg scale --to 10cm 10cm write --page-size a4 --center output.svg
+    $ vpype read input.svg scaleto 10cm 10cm write --page-size a4 --center output.svg
     ```
-- Visualize the path structure of large SVG files, showing whether lines are properly joined or not thanks to a colorful display.
+- Optimize paths to reduce plotting time (merge connected lines and sort them to minimize pen-up distance):
     ```bash
-    $ vpype read input.svg show --colorful
+    $ vpype read input.svg linemerge --tolerance 0.1mm linesort write output.svg
     ```
-- Optimize paths to reduce plotting time (merge connected lines and sort them to minimize pen-up distance):
+- Visualize the path structure of large SVG files, showing whether lines are properly joined or not thanks to a colorful display.
     ```bash
-    $ vpype read input.svg linemerge --tolerance 0.1mm linesort write output.svg
+    $ vpype read input.svg show --colorful
     ```
 - Load several SVG files and save them as a single, multi-layer SVG file (e.g. for multicolored drawings).
     ```bash